marko-knoebl/slides/sections/python-beginner/35-for-loops-en.md

     print("Hello, " + name + "!")
 ```

+## Exercise: for loops and if statements

+start with a list of numbers, e.g. `[2, 5, -3, 8, 1, -5]`

+print all positive entries, e.g. `2, 5, 8, 1`

+print the biggest element, e.g. `8`

 ## Example: login system

 <!-- might be too hard for programming beginners -->